WillyBilly06/ESP32-with-SigmaDSP-and-Equalizer/README.md

 # ESP32 with SigmaDSP and Equalizer

-This project aims to be more adaptable to people's preferences by replacing the traditional equalizer circuit (NE5532A/AP, OPA2604, etc.).
+This project aims to be more adaptable to people's preferences by utilizing others' libraries to replace the traditional equalizer circuit (NE5532A/AP, OPA2604, etc).

 # ADAU1701/1401
 <img src="https://github.com/user-attachments/assets/1dbf24c0-6796-4ced-b171-13d30fe7abb2" width=45% height=45%>